EU insurers express relief over deal on new capital rules

 Lawmakers from the European Parliament and representatives of European Union states agreed the new Solvency II rules late on Wednesday to end a 13-year legislative marathon.

-The reform will be phased in from January 2016 but top insurers like Prudential, Aviva, Allianz , Axa and Generali have already spent millions of euros in preparation.
+The reform will be phased in from January 2016 but top insurers like Prudential (PRU.L), Aviva (AV.L), Allianz (ALVG.DE), Axa (AXAF.PA) and Generali (GASI.MI) have already spent millions of euros in preparation.

 Allianz board member Maximilian Zimmerer said a 2016 start was feasible though a challenge for smaller firms, while rival Prudential said the deal looks viable.

-"It is fundamentally good news for the industry because we've always believed in a risk-based regime with the appropriate definition of risk," Tidjane Thiam, chief executive of British insurer Prudential, told reporters.
+"It is fundamentally good news for the industry because we've always believed in a risk-based regime with the appropriate definition of risk," Tidjane Thiam, chief executive of British insurer Prudential (PRU.L), told reporters.

 The rules aim to make sure the European industry, which manages investments worth more than 8 trillion euros, holds enough capital to withstand market shocks.